 About the Community Foundation of New Jersey

-With $460 million in assets, the Community Foundation of New Jersey creates and scales custom solutions for purpose-driven individuals, families, and businesses.
-The level of precision in CFNJ’s investment and grantmaking capabilities is made possible by a team of specialists who understand the unique contours of communities and can manage the scope of CFNJ’s giving vehicles.
-From creative projects that tackle critical societal or policy issues to scholarship funds, corporate philanthropy, legacy funds and donor advised funds, CFNJ manages nearly every giving vehicle and tailors solutions to exact needs.
-More than 1,100 funds grant tens of millions of dollars each year, including $66 million in 2018 in New Jersey and beyond.
+The Community Foundation of New Jersey creates and scales custom solutions for purpose-driven individuals, families, and businesses.
+From creative projects that tackle critical societal or policy issues to scholarship funds, corporate philanthropy, legacy funds and donor advised funds, CFNJ manages nearly every kind of giving vehicle and tailors solutions to meet critical needs.
+CFNJ’s team of specialists understand the unique contours of communities and manage the scope of CFNJ investment and grantmaking capabilities with precision.
+With $650 million in assets, the Community Foundation grants tens of millions of dollars each year through its more than 1,100 funds: in 2020, CFNJ granted more than $80 million to nonprofits in New Jersey and beyond.